 Next deadline: August 20.
 Careful course selection and steady progression through the undergraduate career is necessary to ensure all requirements for both degrees may be completed within the 5-year timeframe.
 All prospective students should discuss their interest in admission to this program with their undergraduate advisors and the department’s graduate advisor (Kate Pleskac) preferably early in the student’s Junior year.

-- KU student earning Economics BA or Economics minor (for Econ minor, ideal candidate would have a math-intensive major such as physics, engineering, etc.)
+- KU student earning Economics BA, BS, or Economics minor (for Econ minor, ideal candidate would have a math-intensive major such as physics, engineering, etc.)

 - on-track to complete all undergraduate degree requirements by the second semester of Senior year (Year 4)

 - Major and cumulative GPA of at least 3.25

 After review of the application for admission, the Economics Department will notify the student on their eligibility to begin coursework in the program.

 Final acceptance to the graduate program will occur following the completion of Year 4 and be contingent upon the following:

 - Successful completion of all requirements for the bachelor’s degree (and Economics minor, if applicable);

 - An undergraduate cumulative GPA of at least 3.25;

 - A GPA of at least 3.25 in graduate-level coursework taken in Year 4 as well as grades of B or above in all graduate-level coursework taken in Year 4.